10 Best Driving Games In 2025

 iRacing

 Real motorsport is incredibly expensive.
-So what do you do when you want serious competitive racing but without that cost?
+So, what do you do when you want serious competitive racing but without that cost?
 You compete in iRacing.

 Granted, iRacing is an expensive hobby in itself.
-You’ll need to pay a subscription fee, and that doesn’t include many cars of tracks – you’ll need to pay an extra one-time cost per bit of content you want.
+You’ll need to pay a subscription fee, and that doesn’t include many cars or tracks – you’ll need to pay an extra one-time cost per bit of content you want.
 That’s before you even consider the cost of a wheel, pedals and associated bits of gear…

 Sure, it’s more expensive than Gran Turismo, but it’s cheaper than a real race car.
 It’s all about context.